chipsalliance/firrtl-spec/spec.md

 resulting widths of each leaf sub-element is the maximum of its corresponding two input leaf sub-element widths.

-The width of a conditionally valid expression is the width of its input expression.

 The width of each primitive operation is detailed in [@sec:primitive-operations].

 The width of the integer literal expressions is detailed in their respective